ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mongodb/_review.md

             - "Arm Assembly"
             - "Go"
             - "Java"
-        correct_answer: 4
+        correct_answer: 3
         explanation: >
-            You will need Java 1.8 or newer installed, which can be done with one bash command.
+            You will need to have Java 1.8 or newer installed, which can be done with a single bash command.